What is Probate?

 Total Estimated Costs

-In conclusion, the total cost of an uncontested simple succession (i.e., the Louisiana term for probate) rarely exceeds $5,000 and often falls within the following range:
+In conclusion, the total cost of an uncontested simple succession (i.e., the Louisiana term for probate) may approach $5,000 and often falls within the following range:

 Court Costs: $500